top of page

 I have been interested in the night sky and astronomy since my early teens.
 Like many others, my first 'deep sky object" was a fuzzy Saturn with definite lobes, but very poor optics made for an impossible view.
 In 1985 I bought an 8" 2080 LX-3 (which is still in service, converted to ACF optics in 2021).
 I was taught how to use that scope as a member of the STAR Astronomy Society in a NJ suburb.

 A career of relocation after relocation pulled me away from astronomy for most of my working career, only to dive in even deeper since retiring in 2015.
 Since then, I dusted off old equipment, switched to DSLR astrophotography (away from my Ektachrome days in the 80s), and then found fellow enthusiasts in my midst.
-I also discovered the new world of dedicated astrophotography cameras that even now obsolete the DSLRs that replaced the mechanical SLRs.
+I also discovered the new world of dedicated astrophotography cameras that likely equal or outnumber the DSLRs in service that replaced the mechanical SLRs before them.

-The Trail 53 Observatory and its permanent telescope installation went into service in the summer of 2022.
-In that telescope I had a view just last night of that same Saturn and it can't be described in words.
-Now, along with a team of cohorts I host public observing sessions at the site, introducing persons from our town and sometimes from afar to the night sky.
-In parallel, I am building a personal catalog of astrophotos.
+The Trail 53 Observatory and its permanent telescope installation became operational in the summer of 2022.
+When I see Saturn now and think back to the smudge that drew me in all those years ago, it is incredible.
+Now I host public observing sessions at the site along with a team of cohorts, introducing people from our town and beyond to the night sky.
+In parallel, I am building this catalog of astrophotos.
 The 14" setup pictured is particularly well-suited to narrow-field targets, especially galaxies.
-My recent 'guidescope' addition to that setup, for the purposes of keeping the exposures steady, also doubles as my first wide-field astrophotography platform.
-See NGC 7000 in Nebulae for my very first result.
+My 'guidescope' addition to that setup has morphed into my wide-field astrophotography platform.
+See NGC 7000 in Nebulae for my very first wide-field astrophotography result.

 I've been sharing the results one at a time with friends and family, and finally decided to curate them properly, hence this site.
 Now I have a permanent, accessible record of my efforts, and I can easily share these works with others.
 To read my (random) recent astronomy musings, go to Blog.
 Otherwise...